Kitware/CDash/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional Information

 <!--

 Add additional information here if necessary.
 Helpful information includes:
 - How to reproduce the problem
+- The contents of your logs (see ./storage/logs)
 - Screenshots of a UI issue
 - Browser/OS information (if applicable)
-- Any other information which might help us track down the bug -->
+- Any other information which might help us track down the bug

+-->